Punishment

 punishment.

-In the dharmasastra, the creation of order in
+In the Vedic tradition, creation of order in

 society facilitates the creation of freedom for the individual.
 Instead of